sylc/dkill/docs/development.md

 ## Release

-To release a new version run the below:
+To release a new version run the below on `main`:

-`deno task release`
+- `deno task release`

+This will tag the release which then trigger a new CI to publish to JSR.